Bringing and defending claims for unfair or wrongful dismissal

 The stages set out above are an indication and if some of the stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 4-12 weeks.
-If your claim proceeds to a Final Hearing, your case is likely to take 6-12 months for less complex matters and can run for up to two years for complex matters.
+If your claim proceeds to a Final Hearing, your case is likely to take 6-12 months for less complex matters and can run for up to 2 years for complex matters.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.